yanghonggui12581/MLF_final_project/README.md

 ### Data Processing
 1. Select 102 features data from Transformed_data_v1.0_Final.csv.

-Our Dataset provided can be divided into 5 part, which are Target Variable, Segment, Financial, Bureau, and Internal Behavior.
+Our Dataset provided can be divided into 5 parts, which are Target Variable, Segment, Financial, Bureau, and Internal Behavior.
 For each category, we have listed some typical variables and their corresponding descriptions below that category.

 ![image](figure/Dataset_Provided.png)